KodeSage/Nestcoin-rewards-tool-build/Readme.md

 - On your terminal, clone repository using: git clone `paste-the-remote-url-of-your-own-repo`

-- On your terminal, set the parent repo as your upstream using: `git remote add upstream` https://github.com/Team-Wakanda/Nestcoin-rewards-tool-build
+- On your terminal, set the parent repo as your upstream using: `git remote add upstream` https://github.com/Ifenna-Pascal/Voting_Dapp_Fronend

-- Run: git remote -v to ensure your origin and upstream is set
+- Run: `git remote -v` to ensure your origin and upstream is set

-- Create a branch with your name as this is where the testing and this is the branch all work will be taking place and the branch you will be creating a PR from: git checkout <name of branch>
+- run `npm install` to install dependencies

-- In the different folders, run `npm install`
+- Create a branch with your name(or `dev`) as this is where the testing and this is the branch all work will be taking place and the branch you will be creating a PR from: git checkout <name of branch>

 - Get the latest code from the parent repo and merge : `git pull upstream main`